2Kelvin/eloquent-javascript/README.md

 # eloquent-js

-My Notes and projects-code from the eBook [Eloquent JavaScript](https://eloquentjavascript.net/)
+My Notes and projects-code from the eBook [Eloquent JavaScript](https://eloquentjavascript.net/) 3rd Edition.